randomly123/Footfall/docs/rpi.md

 ## Install openSourceFrameworks
 [Build and compile oF](http://forum.openframeworks.cc/t/raspberry-pi-2-setup-guide/18690).

-## Installing dependencis for Footfall
+## Installing dependencies for Footfall
 You will need a few extra packages to build the RPi application.

 * Copy the `getrepos.sh` [file's data](https://github.com/WatershedArts/Footfall/blob/master/getrepos.sh) and place it inside the addons folder of your openFrameworks folder.